marian-chen/marian-chen.github.io/_pages/about.md

 Beyond my degree program, I am highly committed to broadening my field of expertise.
-As an intern of the Research & Development department at [Aucos AG](https://www.aucos.de/en/home-2/), I am working on an optimization project centered around modeling and **constraint programming**.
+As an intern of the Research & Development department at [Aucos AG](https://www.aucos.de/en/home-2/), I am working on an optimization project centered around **constraint programming**.
 Furthermore, I recently completed the [Artificial Intelligence and Machine Learning: Advanced Applications of Neural Networks and Deep Learning](https://www.lmh.ox.ac.uk/artificial-intelligence-and-machine-learning) program with a grade of A+ at Lady Margaret Hall, [University of Oxford](https://www.ox.ac.uk/).
-During this program, I cultivated theoretical and practical expertise of foundational concepts in **generative AI**, **reinforcement learning**, and **graph neural networks**.
-More specifically, my fields of interests revolve around combinatorial optimization problems.
+During this program, I cultivated theoretical and practical expertise of foundational concepts in **generative models**, **reinforcement learning**, and **graph neural networks**.
+Specifically, however, my fields of interests revolve around combinatorial optimization problems, graph neural networks, and reinforcement learning.
-For more details about my previous projects, please feel free to explore my [projects](/projects/) page!

 Outside of academia, I am passionate about leveraging my skills to create positive impacts in my community, having served two